 Vape Shipping Ban USPS Exceptions

-There are a few exceptions to the new vape mail ban.
+There are some key exceptions to the new vape mail ban:

 What Can You Do About The Ban on Hemp Vapes?